CIS manages a number of desktop services in the University:

 Networked PC Service(NPCS)

 The main PC-based service available throughout the University in open access areas, computer classrooms, college computer rooms and several departmental computer rooms.
-The current version of the NPCS is based on Windows XP and a has a large range of installed software, including personal productivity applications and teaching & learning applications.
+The current version of the NPCS is based on Windows 7 and has a large range of installed software, including personal productivity applications and teaching & learning applications.
 Networked PC Service

 Managed Desktop Service (MDS)